Soumya-Patil/Project-1-ETL/README.md

 - We chose a relational DBMS , Postgres as our Database because the data mainly read in as tables , and thus it was easier to pre-define   schema, where Postgres is best fit.
 - SQLalchemy was used to the connect and access the database , with PostgreSQL dialect using psycopg2 as the default DBAPI.
-- Data was Queried using PostgreSQL  language.
+- Database was Queried using PostgreSQL  language.
 - A total of 3 tables were created , and the insertions to the database were made using Pandas.
 - The insertions were later confirmed by reading and joining tables using pandas.